2022 FIBA U16 Women's European Championship

-The 2022 FIBA U16 Women's European Championship is the 32nd edition of the Women's European basketball championship for national under-16 teams.
-It is being played from 19 to 27 August 2022 in Matosinhos, Portugal.
+The 2022 FIBA U16 Women's European Championship was the 32nd edition of the Women's European basketball championship for national under-16 teams.
+It was played from 19 to 27 August 2022 in Matosinhos, Portugal.

+Venues

 Participating teams

 After the 2022 Russian invasion of Ukraine, Russia were expelled from the competition.
 They were replaced by Poland, 14th in the 2019 Division A edition.